cleverhans-lab/cleverhans/README.md

 ## Contributing

 Contributions are welcomed!
 We ask that new efforts and features be coordinated on the mailing list for `cleverhans` development: [cleverhans-dev@googlegroups.com](https://groups.google.com/forum/#!forum/cleverhans-dev).
 Bug fixes can be initiated through Github pull requests.

 When making contributions to `cleverhans`, we ask that you follow the `PEP8` coding style in your pull requests.

+### Setup for contributing

+- `pip3 install -r requirements.txt`
+- `sudo python3 setup.py install`
+- `python3 examples/ex_cifar10_tf.py`

 ## Citing this work

 If you use `cleverhans` for academic research, you are highly encouraged (though not required) to cite the following [paper](https://arxiv.org/abs/1610.00768):

 ```